amy21206/hparsons_learning_gain/_sources/SQL/hparsons_lg_sql_posttest.rst

 ============================
 🎉 Thank you for taking part in this study!
 We appreciate your time on this.

-If you are interested to learn more or share your thoughts, please contact Zihan Wu at ziwu@umich.edu.
+If you are interested to learn more about our research or want to share any thoughts, please contact Zihan Wu at ziwu@umich.edu.